zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 ## The three trees in Flutter

-To keep the widgets lightweight Flutter has two additonal trees: the element tree and the RenderObject tree.
-Those three trees are connected with each other.
+To keep the widgets lightweight Flutter has two additional trees: the element tree and the RenderObject tree.
+Those three trees are connected.

 Let's check the first example again and take a look of how their Element and RenderObject tree look like.